pactflow/docs.pactflow.io/website/docs/docs/examples/js/consumer/readme.md

 This is an example of a Node consumer using Pact to create a consumer driven contract, and sharing it via [Pactflow](https://pactflow.io).

 It implements a "Product" website, to demonstrate the new bi-directional contract capability of Pactflow (previously referred to as Provider driven contracts, or collaborative contracts).
-See the [Provider](https://github.com/pactflow/example-provider-dredd) counterpart.
+See the [Provider](https://github.com/pactflow/example-pactflow-example-provider-dredd) counterpart.

-It is using a public tenant on Pactflow, which you can access [here](https://test.pact.dius.com.au) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
-The latest version of the Example Consumer/Example Provider pact is published [here](https://test.pact.dius.com.au/pacts/provider/pactflow-example-pactflow-example-provider-dredd/consumer/pactflow-example-consumer/latest).
+It is using a public tenant on Pactflow, which you can access [here](https://testdemo.pactflow.io/) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
+The latest version of the Example Pactflow Consumer/Example Pactflow Provider (Dredd) pact is published [here](https://testdemo.pactflow.io/overview/provider/pactflow-example-provider-dredd/consumer/pactflow-example-consumer).

 In the following diagram, you can see how the consumer testing process works - it's the same as the current Pact process!
 (We do show an alternative using Nock's record/replay functionality)